fay59/fcd/FUTURE.md

 at least as important and only has manual testing at the moment.
 Fuzz testing might also be beneficial.

+#### Stabilize output across runs

+Currently, fcd may give a slightly different output when you run it multiple times with the same parameters.
+The reasons haven't been studied in depth, but using `unordered_map`s and `unordered_set`s over ASLR'd pointers certainly doesn't help.
+This would probably need to change before we can even think about serious tests.

 ### Make pass pipeline customizable

 The current pass pipeline is fixed and poorly fits programs that need custom